SHORTLIST

 Day 7: Perugia

 After a free morning in Florence, travel by train to Perugia.
-The once-Roman settlement of Perugia sits atop a rocky hill with views over the rolling green hills of the Umbria region and is now a university town with one of Italy's largest schools.
-When you arrive, head out on an orientation walk of the city’s rambling maze of medieval streets.
-In your spare time, and for an insight into local history, perhaps visit the National Gallery of Umbria – an impressive collection of Umbrian art housed in the Palazzo dei Priori (a grand stone building from the 13th century).
-Your evening is then free, with the city's population of students filling the streets with nightlife.
+The once-Roman settlement of Perugia sits atop a rocky hill with views over the green hills of the Umbria region and is now a university town with one of Italy's largest schools.
+When you arrive, head out on an orientation walk of the city’s medieval streets.
+For an insight into local history, use your free time this afternoon to visit the National Gallery of Umbria – an impressive collection of Umbrian art housed in the Palazzo dei Priori (a grand stone building from the 13th century).
+With the city's population of students filling the streets with nightlife, you might like to head out tonight and explore.
 Pause for a glass of prosecco along Corso Vannucci, the city’s main street, as you take a very Italian passeggiata.

 Day 8: Perugia / Spello

-Today take a train to the nearby medieval town of Spello, a Roman town that straddles a thin ridge at the base of Mount Subasio – the mountain where St Francis was said to have talked to the animals.
+Take a train to the nearby medieval town of Spello – a Roman town that straddles a thin ridge at the base of Mount Subasio, which is the mountain where St Francis was said to have talked to the animals.
 It’s a place known for its wine and rural charm.
-Two of the local churches feature frescs by famed Renaissance painter Pinturicchio, who later lent his hand to works in the Vatican and Siena’s cathedral.
-Sample the local wine and regional delicacies here when you lunch at a local enoteca.
+Two of the local churches feature frescs by famed Renaissance painter Pinturicchio, who later lent his hand to works in the Vatican and Siena’s Cathedral.
+Sample the local wine and regional delicacies with lunch at a local enoteca.
 Tartufo and porcini make up the base of many pasta and risotto dishes, while whole stuffed pig with rosemary is a signature dish of the region.
-Back in Perugia the rest of your evening is free.
-It’ll be very hard not to spend the whole time indulging in the region’s fabulous food.
+Back in Perugia, the rest of your evening is free.

 Day 9: Rome